ORC theft is impacting business owners more than ever. Learn how to protect your retail business from organized retail crime.

 Employees in place to assist with any customer needs are convenient for customers (as they don’t have to go searching if they have a question) and very inconvenient for thieves (as they have fewer places to steal unobserved).

-While it’s not advisable to ask a regular employee to stand between thieves and the exit, it’s a very good idea to make sure every employee knows exactly how to respond in the case of criminal activity.
+While it’s not advisable to ask a retail worker to stand between thieves and the exit, it’s a very good idea to make sure every employee knows exactly how to respond in the case of criminal activity.
 Ensure each staff member has a thorough knowledge of store policy when it comes to confronting (or not confronting) thieves, incident documentation, and reporting procedures.

 It can also be beneficial to teach employees to recognize any suspicious behaviors or ORC activities as employees can then immediately report issues to store management.

-For businesses struggling with frequent episodes of theft, it may be a good idea to consider hiring dedicated loss prevention staff specifically trained to handle ORC prevention and other shoplifting incidents.
+For businesses struggling with frequent episodes of theft, it may be a good idea to consider hiring dedicated loss prevention staff specifically trained to handle ORC prevention and other asset protection practices.

 The easier it is to access goods, the easier they are to steal.
 While it can cause inconvenience to everyday shoppers to put product behind locked cases, it can also save the store a significant amount in product loss.
 Locked cases are particularly practical when it comes to high-value, highly portable items.
 Used sparingly, the hassle for regular customers doesn’t take over the shopping experience.